Ö: Ö in other languages

 In certain languages, the letter ö cannot be written as "oe" because minimal pairs exist between ö and oe (and also with oo, öö and öe), as in Finnish eläinkö "animal?" (interrogative) vs. eläinkoe "animal test" (cf. Germanic umlaut).
 If the character ö is unavailable, o is substituted and context is relied upon for inference of the intended meaning.
 In Volapük, ö can be written as oy, but never as oe.
+In the aforementioned Dutch-based orthographies of Low Saxon, Limburgish and Ripuarian, ö also cannot be written with oe because the latter denotes the close back /u(ː)/, as in Standard Dutch.
+Thus, Maastrichtian bös /bœs/ 'bus' cannot be spelled *boes because it is not pronounced */buːs/ (cf. moes /muːs˦/ 'mouse').
+The German-based orthographies, in which /u(ː)/ is always spelled u(h), have no such limitation.
+In those, oe is read as identical with ö, same as in Standard German.